canonical-ols/snapstore-snap-docs/en/trouble.md

 ---
-title: Troubleshooting the Snap Enterprise Proxy
+title: Troubleshooting the Snap Store Proxy
 table_of_contents: true
 ---